-The position is for the instructional tenure track at the ranks of Assistant Professor/Associate Professor/ Professor and is full-time.
+The position is posted as Assistant Professor/Associate Professor/Professor and is full-time.
 Academic rank and salary are commensurate with experience and academic credentials.
-Candidates applying for the rank of assistant or associate professor are particularly encouraged to apply.

 University of Michigan Health System conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.

 U-M EEO/AA Statement

 The University of Michigan is an equal opportunity/affirmative action employer.